asvilabs/openhabian/README.md

 ﻿As an **openHABian end user**, please check out the official openHAB documentation:
 🡺 https://www.openhab.org/docs/installation/openhabian.html

-# openHABian - Hassle-free openHAB Setup
+# openHABian - Hassle-free openHAB Setup.
+Maintained at Asvilabs

 Setting up a fully working Linux system with all needed packages and openHAB recommendations is a **boring task** taking quite some time and **Linux newcomers** shouldn't worry about these technical details.